-- G. "Approval" means approval by the Colorado Private Occupational School Board ("Board") unless otherwise provided by these Rules and requires fulfillment of the standards stipulated by the Act and Rules. - H. "Avocational Education" means any education to facilitate the personal development of individual persons which is distinguishable from one's recognized occupation and is not conducted as part of a program or course designed with the objective to prepare individuals for gainful employment in a recognized occupation.
-Such avocational education includes programs or courses that instruct participants where the instruction is primarily for personal interest and is recreational such as any hobby, craft, personal development, or non-occupational interest. - I. "Bona fide" means a trade, business, professional or fraternal organization that: is widely recognized by the industry; primarily benefits the organization's membership or mission; conducts its activities in a manner that serves public or charitable purposes, rather than commercial purposes; receives funding and revenue and charges fees in a manner that does not incent it or its employees to act other than in the best interest of is membership; compensates its employees in a manner that does not incent its employers to act other than in the best interest of its membership; and has existed and operated as a bona-fide organization for two years or more.
+- G. "Approval" means approval by the Colorado Private Occupational School Board ("Board") unless otherwise provided by these Rules and requires fulfillment of the standards stipulated by the Act and Rules. - H. "Asynchronous" means a learning activity involving academic engagement in which the student interacts with technology that can monitor and document the amount of time that the student participates in the activity.
+In an asynchronous environment, a school utilizes technology that monitors not only when a student logs in, but captures all activity within an academic portal demonstrating everything a student does within a specific time frame (scrolls through reading material, works on assignments, completes a quiz, etc.) - HI.
+"Avocational Education" means any education to facilitate the personal development of individual persons which is distinguishable from one's recognized occupation and is not conducted as part of a program or course designed with the objective to prepare individuals for gainful employment in a recognized occupation.
+Such avocational education includes programs or courses that instruct participants where the instruction is primarily for personal interest and is recreational such as any hobby, craft, personal development, or non-occupational interest. - "Bona fide" means a trade, business, professional or fraternal organization that: is widely recognized by the industry; primarily benefits the organization's membership or mission; conducts its activities in a manner that serves public or charitable purposes, rather than commercial purposes; receives funding and revenue and charges fees in a manner that does not incent it or its employees to act other than in the best interest of is membership; compensates its employees in a manner that does not incent its employers to act other than in the best interest of its membership; and has existed and operated as a bona-fide organization for two years or more.
 The Division has the discretion to determine whether the trade organization meets the definition of bona fide and whether its level of oversight is adequate.
-Those seeking an exemption from the provisions of Article 64, Title 23, C.R.S, for education pursuant to § 23-64-104(1)(h), C.R.S., must apply for the exemption in a manner approved by the Board. - J. "Certified" is a term used by schools to describe certain programs or courses.
-The Division does not regulate the use of the term "certified" or certify or license persons. - K. "Computer/online based instruction" means instruction via electronic media. - L. "Continuing Education" means a continuing professional educational program or courses as set forth in § 23-64-104(1)(o), C.R.S. - M. "Course" means a unit of learning which is an integral part of an occupational program of learning. - N. "Contact hour" is defined as a minimum of 50 minutes of instruction with at least a five-minute break between hours. - O. "Designated agent" is the school's representative, having a physical Colorado address (no P.O.
-Box addresses) other than the school's address, and upon whom any legal process, notice, or demand may be served.
-The designated agent shall be maintained continuously. - P. "Distance Education" is instruction offered wholly or primarily by distance study, through virtually any media.
-Distance education courses can vary in scope, level, and length. - Q. "Enrollment" for the purposes of reporting data to the Division means any student who has signed an enrollment agreement with the school and remains enrolled after 10% of the training has elapsed. - R. "Externship/internship" is an educational component for which academic credit is awarded, offered as part of an instructional course or program with job experience included.
-To be considered an externship/internship the course shall meet the requirements of the Board further defined in Rule III.B.7.
+Those seeking an exemption from the provisions of Article 64, Title 23, C.R.S, for education pursuant to § 23-64-104(1)(h), C.R.S., must apply for the exemption in a manner approved by the Board. - "Certified" is a term used by schools to describe certain programs or courses.
+The Division does not regulate the use of the term "certified" or certify or license persons. - ∠ "Computer/online based instruction" means instruction via electronic media. - LM.
+"Continuing Education" means a continuing professional educational program or courses as set forth in § 23-64-104(1)(o), C.R.S. - MA.
+"Course" means a unit of learning which is an integral part of an occupational program of learning. - ON.
+"Contact/Clock hour" is defined as a minimum of 50 minutes of gualified, instructor supervised not provided instruction with at least a five-minute break between hours as represented in the Board approved course outline, means a period of time consisting of a 50- to 60-minute class, lecture, or recitation in a 60-minute period or a 50- to 60-minute faculty-supervised laboratory, shop training, or internship in a 60-minute period;